Anskira/Predicting-the-pathogenecity-of-genetic-variants/readme.md

 The aligned sequences were passed into the GPN-MSA model Generated embeddings of size (128 × 768)
 The center position embedding was used to represent the variant

+# Data Processing

+- Extracted relevant features from the ClinVar dataset: CHROM, POS, REF, ALT, Pathogenicity
+- Converted labels into binary format (benign vs pathogenic)
+- Combined coding and noncoding variants into a single dataset and shuffled
+- For each variant, a 128-length genomic window centered at the variant position was extracted from the 89-species MSA dataset
+- Generated embeddings using GPN-MSA, producing vectors of size (128 × 768)
+- Used the center embedding to represent each variant
+- Processed data in batches and stored embeddings as .pt files for efficient reuse
+- Split embedding files into train and test sets for model training